 Open Access: Author Fund

-Open Access (OA) Author Fund Pilot is designed to heighten the visibility and accessibility of LSU scholarship and to support faculty, staff, and graduate students who choose to publish in open access journals that require author-fees for accepted manuscripts.
+The Open Access (OA) Author Fund is designed to heighten the visibility and accessibility of LSU scholarship and to support faculty, staff, and graduate students who choose to publish in open access journals or books that require author-fees for accepted manuscripts.
 It is intended for authors with limited sources of funding for open access publication charges.

 All faculty, graduate students, post-docs, and staff at the LSU Baton Rouge campus are eligible to apply.